 - Physical layer security (e.g., jamming, GPS spoofing)

-- Anonymous communications and other forms of privacy-enhancing or privacy-aware communications (e.g., Tor, darknet)
+- Anonymous and privacy-aware communications (e.g., Tor, darknet)

 - Quantum key distribution and other quantum-based secure communications